ovh/docs/pages/public_cloud/compute/security_group_private_network/guide.en-gb.md

 ### Default settings

-Each networking port is attached to a security group which contains some specific rules.
+Each networking port is attached to a security group which contains specific rules.
+However, keep in mind that **security groups do not function for Metal Instances**.

 The "default" security group contains the following rules: